conradakunga/Blog/_posts/2025-09-07-getting-the-version-of-kibana-connected-in-c-net.md

 All our properties are available.

-If you are really in a hurry and don't care about all the other properties now and in the future, you can deal with raw `JSON` and extract only the properties that you want.
+If you are really in a hurry and don't care about all the other properties now and in the future, you can deal with raw `JSON` and extract **only the properties that you want**.

 Like this: